gomorpheus/morpheus-docs/integration_guides/Clouds/aws/iampolicies.rst

                "Effect": "Allow",
                "Action": [
                    "autoscaling:DescribeAutoScalingGroups",
-                   "ce:*", //only required if cost and reservation sync is enabled "cloudwatch:GetMetricStatistics",
+                   "ce:*", //Required only if cost and reservation sync is enabled on AWS Cloud "cloudwatch:GetMetricStatistics",
                    "ec2:AllocateAddress",
                    "ec2:AssignPrivateIpAddresses",